isaacnmm/pestpolicy-hugo2XX/content/posts/best-hackintosh-laptop/index.md

 - Slow WiFi
 - Lagging function keys
 ### [9.
 Dell XPS 15 9530](https://www.amazon.com/dp/B00M134UHI/?tag=p-policy-20)
-Dell XPS is a brand that has a good reputation. �Not only has it proven itself in building quality and efficient machines but also has it come up with a device that is mesmerizing.
+Dell XPS is a brand that has a good reputation.
+Not only has it proven itself in building quality and efficient machines but also has it come up with a device that is mesmerizing.
 XPS is a machine which is very powerful even for current standards.
 Here is something very fascinating.Hackintosh results on XPS!
 **Features:**
 Let us have a glance at some of its but few features:
 **Easy to use:**
-Installation as well as the use in correlation to Dell XPS is easy. �Any normal user is easily acquainted thus can function simply.
+Installation as well as the use in correlation to Dell XPS is easy.
+Any normal user is easily acquainted thus can function simply.
 The laptops stance user friendly is really amazing thus making it unique.
 **Newer models:**
 Dell XPS newer models are now available.
 There is reduction in the current models size.
 This means less performance and speed.
 However this is different in XPS because the newer small models are admirable and more capable than the former.